gridsum/DataflowEx/README-beta.md

 The 2nd step is worth digging into here.
 If you are dealing with raw blocks, ISourceBlock.LinkTo is your friend.
 And probably you want to set DataflowLinkOptions.PropagateCompletion to true if you want completion to be passed down automatically.
 This is traditional TPL Dataflow linking, as demonstrated by class <kbd>AggregatorFlow</kbd>.

 > **Tip:** When programming TPL Dataflow, how many times do you find your blocks never complete?
-And how many times do you find out the reason to be forgetting to set PropagateCompletion? :)
+And how many times do you find out the reason to be forgetting to set
+> ? :)

 But the real connecting power resides in the dataflow level connecting.
 DataflowEx put some effort here to provide a number of utilites and best practices to help graph construction: Dataflow classes have rich linking APIs.
 So you don't bother call block-level linking any more.